mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 If a user tries to drop an internal or Java-based UDF, they will receive an error.

 ### Configurations
 - A new configuration to enable experimental features.
-This reason this should be considered experimental is because our solution relies on GraalVM (see [Design](#design)), which is awaiting a 1.0 release (release candidate versions are available and have worked well in [prototypes of polyglot UDFs in KSQL][prototypes]).
+This reason this should be considered experimental is because our solution relies on GraalVM (see [Design](#design)), which is awaiting a 1.0 release (release candidate versions are available and have worked well in [prototypes of multilingual UDFs in KSQL][prototypes]).

 [prototypes]: https://github.com/magicalpipelines/docker-ksql-multilingual-udfs-poc

 ## Design

 [GraalVM Community Edition][gce] is a virtual machine that supports polyglot programming.
 It is a drop-in replacement for Java 8 and soon to be Java 11.
 Users who would like to write UDFs in languages other than Java will be expected to run KSQL on GraalVM (instead of the HotSpot VM).
-Users will also have control over which languages they can use in polyglot UDFs by installing the appropriate components using the [Graal updater][gu], which is included in the GraalVM installation.
+Users will also have control over which languages they can use in multilingual UDFs by installing the appropriate components using the [Graal updater][gu], which is included in the GraalVM installation.
 For example. to install `python`, one could simply run:

 ```bash
 $ gu install python